 Many people fall asleep and comment on an overall feeling of wellness after an acupuncture session.
 You may also be advised on exercises, stretches, diet, linaments, herbs to further enhance your results.

-I only stock products that have undergone testing for quality assurance.
-Only plant based ethically sourced products are supplied.
+Paul only stock products that have undergone testing for quality assurance.
+The Chinese herbal medicine products are plant-based ethically sourced products are supplied.

 The herbs are considered medicinal herbs and can, therefore, have strong healing or adverse reactions.
 Like any medicine, interactions can occur, so it’s best to take herbs from a trained herbalist.